slaclab/lcls-tools/docs/Solenoid_Calculation.md

 ```
 The remaining functions are calculations that will be used to generate an x and y array.
 The final function will then use the arrays to offset the previous solenoid calculation.
+This Utility is currently under development and any information into what these functions
+actually do would be a helpful addition to this documentation.
 ----------------------------

 ## Solenoid Calculation Test